The Reincarnation of Peter Proud: Critical response

 The Reincarnation of Peter Proud received a mixed response from critics upon its release.
 Steven H. Scheuer labelled the film as a "clunky yarn".
 Mick Martin and Marsha Porter awarded the film their "turkey" rating and criticized it for its "turgid direction" and "contrived plot".
 Leslie Halliwell also panned the film as a "hysterical psychic melodrama which pretty well ruins its own chances by failing to explain its plot".
 The Philadelphia Inquirers Desmond Ryan dismissed the film as "an obtuse essay into the much trampled world of the occult, and it is aptly named since it seems to take several lifetimes to trudge through the film from its modest beginnings to its silly conclusion."

 Some critics were more generous.
 Leonard Maltin wrote that the film was "moderately gripping".
-A.H.
+The New York Times critic A.H.
 Weiler, like Halliwell, was unconvinced by the film's plot, but lauded it for its "polished [filmic] treatment" and Thompson's "properly moody [directorial] style".

 In a retrospective review, Michael Barrett of PopMatters praised the film's cinematography and editing, which he notes provides "a sense of propulsion to what, in other hands, might be a stagnantly paced story; either sound or image are continually pulling at us, like fate...
 There's something about The Reincarnation of Peter Proud that keeps it lodged in the memory like a nasty splinter."